krls2020/laravel-tutorial/README.md

 1. Log into your [Zerops Dashboard](https://app.zerops.io)
 2. Click "Add new project"
-3. Enter a project name (e.g., "laravel-zerops-project") and click "Create project"
+3. Enter a project name (e.g., "laravel-zerops") and click "Create project"

 Then add the required services: